en de

 Image credit: Cafe Brio Victoria

-Widely considered as one of the best dining experiences on the island, no major changes will be made.
-Pasta and Risotto, Italian style cooked meat and seafood and house cured meats will continue to be found on the menu.
-The house made chocolate truffles, ice creams and sherbets are always a great finish.
+Widely considered one of the best dining experiences on the island, no major changes will be made.
+Pasta and risotto, Italian-style meat and seafood, and house-cured meats will continue to be found on the menu.
+The house-made chocolate truffles, ice creams, and sherbets are always a great finish.

 Tip #7: John’s Place